 Mseleku rose to fame in 2017 with Uthando Nes’thembu.
 The show follows his polygamous family life, including its challenges and successes.
 He serves as the creator, executive producer, and main star.
 As a result, the show became one of South Africa’s most talked-about reality series.
 [1]

-He also hosts Mnakwethu, which explores men seeking approval to take additional wives.
+He also hosts television Mnakwethu, which explores men seeking approval to take additional wives.
 Meanwhile, he uses social media, especially Instagram (@musamseleku), to share family life, business insights, and his views on polygamy.

 Personal Life of Musa Mseleku